-North American Residents: Travel Guard is a long standing Travel Insurance Compnay.
+North American Residents: Travel Guard is a long standing Travel Insurance Company.
 Click on the logo below to be taken to the Travel Guard website.

 U.K. Residents: Contact your insurance broker.
 Otherwise, here are some companies you may wish to contact:

-For New Zealand residents we suggest that you look at the following companies or contact your insurance broker.
+For New Zealand residents we suggest that you look at the following companies or contact your insurance broker or travel agent.

 Southern Cross Travel Insurance